dankamongmen/scblockchain/doc/json-schema.md

 Map of strings to T:
 * `refspec`: String containing TXSpec of subject LookupAuthReq
 * `uspec`: String containing TXSpec of unveiled User
-* `symkey`: String containing hex-encoded AES key used to encrypt User payload.
+* `symkey`: String containing hex-encoded AES key used to encrypt User payload
 * optional `privkey`: String containing PEM-encoded private key for `refspec`

 This will be signed using the patient lookup key referenced by `refspec`,